 Head of Work in Education, Mentor and Youth Worker

-I am a white non-binary person originally from Belarus who in the past twenty years has lived and worked in the UK.
-My pronouns are They and Them.
-I started volunteering for Gendered Intelligence in 2012 and gradually became a paid worker.
-At the moment I am working across three roles: Senior Mentoring Practitioner, one of the Lead Youth Workers and a Support Line worker.
-My interests are making positive changes in trans peoples' lives and self-love.
+Sasha is a non-binary person originally from Belarus who in the past twenty years has lived and worked in the UK.
+They started volunteering for Gendered Intelligence in 2012 and gradually became a paid worker.
+They're currently working across three roles: Senior Mentoring Practitioner, one of the Lead Youth Workers and a Support Line worker.
+Their interests include: making positive changes in trans peoples' lives, and self-love.

 Serge joined the GI team in January 2018 to set up a pilot project: The GI Support Line For Trans & Gender Questioning People, a 3 day a week telephone support line for patients of the Nottingham Centre for Transgender Health.
 The support service offers confidential, informed, independent support and advice on how best to manage the sometimes very difficult lengthy waiting time between an initial GP referral and a first gender clinic assessment appointment.The service receives calls and contact from trans, non-binary and gender questioning adults from all over the UK.
 Providing practical advice, information, and emotional support to patients navigating their medical and social transition.

 Serge has also worked as a Supercamp Listener and as a speaker at the Queer and Now: Intergenderational panel discussion at Tate Britain in 2018.